 - Documentation of the localization workflows, including the technical setup

 - Reporting metrics, data tracking and budget control

 Living the life

 Finally, the localization specialist is your freelance translator working remotely.
-She spends her days typing at her laptop from her cottage in Bali.
-Sometimes, she will stop to think about a word, and contemplate the exquisitely green rice field growing right in front of her window.
+She spends her days typing on her laptop from her cottage in Bali.
+Sometimes, she will stop to think about a word and contemplate the exquisitely green rice field growing right in front of her window.
 In the afternoon, she goes for a peaceful yoga class, followed by a healthy dinner at a local organic restaurant.

 We all love a good urban story, don’t we?

 It’s Friday evening, and Renato, a highly talented translator who works for a world-renowned institution, is preparing to turn off his computer and call it a week.
 He’s looking forward to a weekend trip with his family to a nearby lake.

 Suddenly, a new e-mail comes in: “Urgent translation”.
 The attachment is a 30 pages NASA document, including some scary looking mathematical formulas.
 Deadline: Monday noon.